 Officers searching for suspect after one killed in Plaquemine shooting on Tuesday night

-PLAQUEMINE - Officers are searching for a suspect after a man died from his injuries following a shooting in Plaquemine Tuesday.
+PLAQUEMINE - Police are looking for a man accused of murdering a 23-year-old at their Plaquemine home Tuesday evening.

-The Plaquemine Police Department said the shooting happened along Bourgoyne Street around 8:30 p.m..
-Officers said the suspect, Rashad Seals, allegedly walked up to the victim's home and began firing gunshots, one of which hit the victim as he stood outside of the residence.
+The Plaquemine Police Department said 23-year-old Jaheim Gailes was shot around 8:30 p.m. along Bourgoyne Street.
+Officers believe Rashad Seals walked up to the Gailes' home and began firing gunshots, one of which hit the victim.
+He was taken to a hospital where he later died.

-The victim was identified as 23-year-old Jaheim Gailes.
-Gailes was taken a hospital where he later died from his injuries.
+Earlier Tuesday, a warrant was signed for Seals' arrest in a burglary case.
+Documents said Seals broke into a car in the Cortana Walmart parking lot on June 1 and stole a phone, cash, a backpack and a case of sodas.
+Officers noted that Seals is on parole until 2030 for possession of heroin and had several arrests for drug and gun offenses.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.